Virginia in the American Civil War: Major campaigns

 The first and last significant battles of the war were held in Virginia, the first being the First Battle of Bull Run and the last being the Battle of Appomattox Courthouse.
 From May 1861 to April 1865, Richmond was the capital of the Confederacy.
 The White House of the Confederacy, located a few blocks north of the State Capital, was home to the family of Confederate President Jefferson Davis.

 1861

 The first major battle of the Civil War occurred on July 21, 1861.
 Union forces attempted to take control of the railroad junction at Manassas for use as a supply line, but the Confederate Army had moved its forces by train to meet the Union.
-The Confederates won the First Battle of Bull Run (known as "First Battle of Manassas" in southern naming convention) and the year went on without a major fight.
+The Confederates won the First Battle of Bull Run (known as "First Battle of Manassas" in northern naming convention) and the year went on without a major fight.

 1862

 Union general George B. McClellan was forced to retreat from Richmond by Robert E. Lee's army.
 Union general Pope was defeated at the Second Battle of Manassas.
 Following the one-sided Confederate victory Battle of Fredericksburg.